 Colmar's dining identity is built on the tension between its heritage and its ambition.
 The city's medieval half-timbered streets attract visitors who expect Alsatian winstubs and choucroute, and the majority of restaurants on the tourist circuit deliver exactly that.
 What Rue Berthe Molly represents, in its quieter way, is a different proposition: a cluster of smaller addresses that trade on quality of execution rather than the volume of footfall, and that understand wine and drinks as integral to the meal rather than incidental to it.
 L'Un des Sens sits at number 18 on that street, and the scale of the place, small by any European dining standard, is part of its positioning rather than a limitation.

-Colmar's premium dining segment has, over the past decade, bifurcated between formally recognised names with Michelin credentials and a secondary tier of neighbourhood-focused rooms that operate closer to the traditional Alsatian model but with sharper technical ambition.
+Colmar's premium dining segment has, over the past decade, split between formally recognised names and a secondary tier of neighbourhood-focused rooms that operate closer to the traditional Alsatian model but with sharper technical ambition.
 L'Un des Sens belongs to that second cohort.
-Its signal to the market is not a star rating but a consistency of approach that has kept it relevant through changes in ownership and kitchen direction.
+Its signal to the market is a consistency of approach that has kept it relevant through changes in ownership and kitchen direction.
 When a restaurant in a city this size retains its identity across transitions, that alone indicates something durable about its format.
-For broader context on how the city's dining and drinking scene is organised, our full Colmar restaurants guide maps the neighbourhood by character and price tier.

 The Drink Program as the Room's Defining Argument